ixdlabs/express-ts-api-template/README.md

 $ npx prisma db seed
 ```

+### Run Project

+First copy the `.env.example` file to `.env` file and change the values according to your environment.
 Afterwards try running the project.
 The default url for the API is [http://127.0.0.1:8000/](http://127.0.0.1:8000/)

 ```bash